complight/complight.github.io/docs/documentation/year_at_a_glance_2025.md

-# A year at a glance: Computational Light Laboratory bridges student potential into scientific success with global academic and industrial partners
+# Computational Light Laboratory bridges student potential into scientific success with global academic and industrial partners

 _Written by [**Kaan Akşit**](https://kaanaksit.com), 1 December 2025_